 Short-Term Radon Test Kits

-A short-term radon test kit is designed to give you fast answers.
-If you’re in a time crunch because you’re selling your home, or if you’ve just moved into a new home and you want to check the air quality, these tests are a good way to get a quick snapshot of your home’s radon gas levels.
+A short-term radon test kit gives you fast answers.
+If you’re in a time crunch, these tests are a good way to get a quick snapshot of your home’s radon gas levels.

 Short-term kits use charcoal to absorb radon radiation, and they typically need between two and ninety days to get a good reading.
-You can decide how long you’d like your test period to be depending on your circumstances, but the longer you test, the more accurate your results will be.
-When the test period is up, just send the kit to a laboratory and technicians will use a special process to count the number of radioactive particles emitted from the charcoal.
-You’ll get your lab results by email in about a week.
+The longer you test, the more accurate your results will be.
+When the test period is up, send the kit to a laboratory and technicians will use a special process to count the number of radioactive particles emitted from the charcoal.

 Long-Term Radon Test Kits

-Long-term kits are more expensive than short-term kits, but they’re also more accurate because they measure radon levels over a longer period of time.
-The RSSI Alpha Track Radon Detector Kit has lab fees included and is affordably priced at around $25.
-The PRO-LAB Radon Gas Test Kit is another option, but its purchase price doesn’t include the $40 lab fee for testing.
+Long-term kits are more expensive than short term kits, but they’re also more accurate because they measure radon levels over a longer period of time.

 Where does radon come from?

 Radon is a byproduct of uranium, which is found naturally in soil.
-As uranium decays, it releases radioactive particles of radon called radon daughters (or alpha particles), which can then seep in through tiny cracks in your foundation and walls.
-These particles then get trapped in the air in your home.
+As uranium decays, it releases radioactive particles of radon called radon daughters (or alpha particles), which can then seep in through tiny cracks in your foundation or walls and into your air.

 What buildings are most likely to be affected by radon contamination?